Babies Who Seem Fine At Birth May Have Zika-Related Problems Later, Study Finds

 So pregnant women and couples trying to conceive should continue to protect themselves while living or visiting places where Zika is being transmitted.
 The virus is primarily spread by mosquitoes, but can also be spread sexually.

-The CDC Tuesday also issued new interim guidance for men who were exposed to the virus.
+The CDC on Tuesday also issued new interim guidance for men who were exposed to the virus.
 The agency is now recommending these men wait three months after exposure before trying to conceive.
 The CDC had previously recommended waiting six months.
 But the latest science suggests the virus doesn't remain infectious in semen as long as previously thought.